-Perfect Packing List for Your Carry On Luggage: Including How to Stop Nausea
+Nausea Relief for Your Next Flight: The Perfect Packing List for Your Carry On Luggage

 First of all, what is the carry on luggage size?

-Generally, airlines say that your bag cannot be larger than 9 x 14 x 22 inches (22 x 35 x 56 cm).
-However, a few airlines allow bigger carry on suitcases that can be up to 10 x 16 x 24 inches (25 x 40 x 61 cm).
-Although you may have to go hunt for a tape measure, check the dimensions of your carry on.
+Generally, airlines state that your bag cannot be larger than 9 x 14 x 22 inches (22 x 35 x 56 cm).
+However, a few airlines allow bigger carry-on suitcases that can be up to 10 x 16 x 24 inches (25 x 40 x 61 cm).
+Although you may have to go hunting for a tape measure, check the dimensions of your carry-on.
 You do not want to be stopped by TSA and have to go check your bag and get back in the security line!
-You could be late for your flight, miss your flight or just be stressed, and NO ONE wants that.
-Plus, the faster you get through security the more time you have to read that magazine or grab a drink or a bite to eat.
+This could make you late for your flight, cause you to miss your flight, or simply leave you stressed out, and NO ONE wants that.
+Plus, the faster you get through security, the more time you have to relax, read a magazine, or grab a drink and a bite to eat.

 It can be hard to decide what to bring on the plane and what to put in your checked bag.
-Luckily after traveling within the US and internationally, I think I’ve narrowed it down to the perfect list.
+Luckily, after traveling both domestically and internationally, I have narrowed down the perfect packing list.

-First, remember that even though no one wants it to happen, both travelers and airlines alike, checked luggage can be lost or delayed.
-Although this might be an issue initially, if you pack your carry on away, this problem won’t seem as bad.
-Your carry on suitcase should be packed like a miniature suitcase of your checked bag.
-You should have one or 2 sets of clothes, your most essential toiletries, and maybe a swimsuit/light jacket depending on your travel destination.
+First, remember that even though no one wants it to happen, checked luggage can be lost or delayed.
+Although this might be an issue initially, if you pack your carry-on wisely, this problem won’t seem as bad.
+Your carry-on suitcase should be packed like a miniature version of your checked bag.
+You should have one or two sets of clothes, your most essential toiletries, and maybe a swimsuit/light jacket depending on your travel destination.

 The Important Stuff

-Also, boarding passes, tickets, any IDs, reservation confirmations or important paperwork should be on you at all times.
-I actually like having my IDs and plane tickets in a small fanny pack around my waist to keep them accessible.
-Furthermore, any medication you might need is critical to pack in your carry on.
-This includes insulin, Epi-Pens and any other medication that needs to be taken regularly.
+Also, keep your boarding passes, tickets, IDs, and reservation confirmations or important paperwork with you at all times.
+I actually like to keep my IDs and plane tickets in a small fanny pack around my waist to keep them easily accessible.
+Furthermore, any medication you might need is critical to pack in your carry-on.
+This includes insulin, Epi-Pens, and any other medication that needs to be taken regularly.

 Snacks & Water

-And you definitely don’t want to forget my favorites, snacks and water!
-While many airlines serve you drinks and a bag of peanuts or pretzels if you’re lucky, it’s always nice to have some accessible before you get on the plane.
+And you definitely don’t want to forget my favorites: snacks and water!
+While many airlines serve drinks and a bag of peanuts or pretzels if you’re lucky, it’s always nice to have some snacks accessible before you board the plane.
 But, wait, how do you get water through security?
 The answer is you don’t.
-To avoid having to pay astronomically high prices for bottled water at the airport, I bring an empty water bottle and then fill it up at a water fountain after I get through security.
+To avoid paying astronomically high prices for bottled water at the airport, bring an empty water bottle and fill it up at a water fountain after going through security.